Emvista/WConvKB/README.md

 This repository introduces WConvKB, a Wide Convolutional neural network for Knowledge Graph completion.

 Our ongoing research is an extension to ConvKB architecture with two major differences:
-(i) we have added non-linear fully connected layers motivated by VGG architectures, and (ii) we have utilized multiple wide convolutions modules inspired by Inception-based computer vision models.
+1. we have added non-linear fully connected layers motivated by VGG architectures, and
+2. we have utilized multiple wide convolutions modules inspired by Inception-based computer vision models.

 ## Description

-The `src` directory contains the code of the model, based directly on ConvKB implementation.
+The `src` directory contains the code of the model, based directly on ConvKB implementation. \
-In `data` the RezoJDM16k dataset can be found.
+In `data` the RezoJDM16k dataset can be found. \
 Finally `notebooks` provides an easy way to produce the initializing embeddings using OpenKE.

 ## Results